 Pescia, too, was a little beauty – strolling the town (and river) will take less time than visiting Pistoia though.

 I forgot about this!
 Can you believe it?!
 I forgot I wanted to visit the Saturnia Thermal Baths and remembered when I was in the east of Tuscany – and then I could not be bothered to drive all the way back!

 Anyhow, the Saturnia Thermal Bath is something that is not typical for many Tuscany road trip itineraries, but personally, I think that the thermal waters at Saturnia are a great way to relax and see the other side of Tuscany.
 You can also visit the town of Saturnia after hopping in the free thermal springs!

 Sounds like a day perfectly spent in Tuscany!

 I know, I love Florence – and so might you!
 If you have about 10 days in Tuscany, I would personally spend a third day there.
 While I am not really into museums normally, I think the museums in Florence are well worth a third day!

 While I did not do my trip to this itinerary, this is how I would do it now that I know better.
-Whether I have 7 days in Tuscany or 10 – I would create my days as listed above.
+Whether I will have 5, 7 days in Tuscany or 10 – I would create my days as listed above.
 However, even if you change the route or some places, this post hopefully has helped you create your perfect Tuscany itinerary.